Young athletes huddling on the basketball court with their coach Photo Courtesy of Positive Coaching Alliance

 Compared to the for-profit sector, the nonprofit world tends to view organizational mergers through a more skeptical lens.
 A nonprofit merger is often seen as something that happens when there’s a problem—like when one of the merging groups is facing a financial issue.
 There can also be a resistance to mergers among nonprofit leaders and boards who have forged a deep attachment to their organization and its mission and don’t want to see things change.
 As a result, nonprofit mergers are few and far between.

-We learned that in certain cases, merging can also be viewed as a strategic way for strong nonprofits to grow even stronger and have greater community impact.
+But the truth is, merging can also be viewed as a strategic way for strong nonprofits to grow even stronger and have greater community impact.
 And if done thoughtfully and well, the upsides of merging outweigh the downsides.
 That’s what we observed when a longtime grantee partner of the Haas, Jr. Fund recently merged with another organization and we learned some lessons along the way.

 The Haas, Jr. Fund founded Coaching Corps in 2012 to help bring skilled coaches and positive sports opportunities to young people in under-resourced communities.
 In 2021, Coaching Corps decided to merge with Positive Coaching Alliance (PCA), a larger organization with a national footprint and broader reach.